robomq/robomq.io/docs/SSL.md

 Please refer to the *Key based message routing* section in User Guide for library dependency, program logic, code comments and everything irrelevant with connecting itself.

+The example code provided bellow could be the short version, it might have omitted some advanced details.
+For full version code, please go to our SDK [repository](https://github.com/robomq/robomq.io/tree/master/sdk/SSL) on GitHub.

 > Before testing the example code, replace hostname, yourvhost, username and password with the real variables in your network environment.
 > Always run consumer first to create the exchange and queue for producer to send messages to.

 ## Certificate verified

 ### Connect
-Compared to non-SSL connect method shown bellow,
+Compared to non-SSL connect method recapped bellow,

 	credentials = pika.PlainCredentials(username, password)
 	connection = pika.BlockingConnection(pika.ConnectionParameters(host = server, port = port, virtual_host = vhost, credentials = credentials))